elliemarfleet/PFSS-Python2/README.md

 ```
 python drunkmodel.py
 ```
-When running the model, a figure will appear displaying the 25 drunks at their end location, plotted on a 300 x 300 environment.
+After running the model, the code will be produce an output of a [density.txt](density.txt) file in the same directory as your Python files.
+A figure (“Figure 1”) will also be produced as part of the output in a new pop-up window, showing the movement of the drunks through the environment before they reach their homes.

-Matplotlib library needs to be installed prior to running the model if this has not been done in the past.
+Note: Matplotlib library needs to be installed prior to running the model if this has not been done in the past.